albertosgz/Wordpress_BigBlueButton_plugin/readme.txt

 6. Recordings in a front end page.

 == Changelog ==

+= 1.1.22 =
+* Tested up to Wordpress 5.9
+* Fix deprecated messages with PHP 8.1

 = 1.1.21 =
 * [bugfix] [Fixed wrong pagination when no rows to display](https://github.com/albertosgz/Wordpress_BigBlueButton_plugin/issues/28)